matt-edmondson/FilamentExtruder/README.md

 - **Wire**: Arduino I2C library

 ## License
-This project is open source.
-Feel free to modify and distribute.
+This project is licensed under the MIT License.
+See `LICENSE` for details.

 ## Support
 For issues or questions, check the serial output first for debugging information.